MalahimHaseeb/Ai_Bot/README.md

 # Ai using Gemini

-This website uses gemini ai and generates the outputs according to user input.
+This website uses Gemini AI and generates outputs according to user input.

 ## Demo